DAR Series Part 4: NSA CSfC vs. High Assurance Type 1 Encryption

 DAR Series Part 4: NSA CSfC vs. Type 1 Encryption

-This white paper is the fourth in our series discussing DAR encryption.
+This white paper, written from a United States (U.S.) vendor or developer perspective, is the fourth in a series that covers various aspects of DAR encryption.
 The first paper explored the reasons to protect DAR, encryption basics, and possible encryptor options.
 The second paper focused on CSfC, an option offered by the NSA that uses two layers of commercial off-the-shelf (COTS) encryption to protect classified data.
-The third paper focused on the NSA program known as Type 1 encryption, a government off-the-shelf (GOTS) option.
+The third paper focused on High Assurance Type 1 encryption, a government off-the-shelf (GOTS) option.